Shawna Calhoun, MC, CCC

 EMDR for adults, youth, and children (10 years and older) / Clinical Supervision

-Shawna’s speciality and passion is in supporting children, adolescents, young adults, and their families.
-Shawna works with a range of concerns including self-worth, shame, anxiety, depression, trauma, violence, substance use, chronic pain, and grief.
-She also has experience working with youth and young adults with neurodiversities.
+Shawna supports clients navigate a range of concerns including anxiety, trauma, self-worth, shame, grief, chronic pain, and substance use.
+She also has experience working with individuals with neurodiversities.

 Shawna offers appointments virtually and in-person at our Kamloops location.